Home » Recipes » Course » Dips » EASY Loaded Bread Dipping Oil

 The oil will last for at least a week, stored in the fridge in an airtight container.
 You can use it in different ways – it’s lovely spooned on top of grilled meat, dolloped on top of poached, fried or scrambled eggs, tossed through a crunchy salad or slaw or used as a quick pasta sauce or dressing for pasta salad.

-I don’t like olives, what else can I use?
+I don’t like sundried tomatoes, what else can I use?

 The beauty of this recipe is that you really can make it your own, based on what you have to hand and what you like.
-You could use more sundried tomatoes, or use jarred artichokes or red peppers.
+You could use olives, or jarred artichokes or red peppers.
+Just try to use a variety of colours if possible.

 This is SUCH a customisable recipe which is why it’s so perfect when you need something fast.

 • Pesto bread dipping oil.
-Mix 2 tablespoons of basil pesto with 1/2 cup of olive oil, a handful of chopped fresh basil leaves, the zest and juice of a lemon, 1 tablespoon of chopped toasted cashews (or pine nuts) and 1/2 teaspoon of salt.
+Mix 2 tablespoons of basil pesto with 1/2 cup of olive oil, a handful of chopped fresh basil leaves, the zest and juice of a lemon, 1/4 cup grated parmesan cheese, 2 garlic cloves, 1 tablespoon of chopped toasted cashews (or pine nuts) and 1/2 teaspoon of salt.

 • Hot honey and lemon bread dipping oil.
 Mix 1/2 a cup of olive oil with the zest and juice of 1 lemon, 1 tablespoon of honey, 2 teaspoons of chilli flakes, a handful of fresh thyme leaves and 1 teaspoon of salt.